 George C. Scott was born on October 18, 1927, in Wise, Virginia.
-His first movie, The Hanging Tree, earned him an Oscar nomination in 1959.
-He was nominated again in 1961, but refused the award, stating his belief that competition among actors demeaned the profession.
+He earned his first Academy Award nomination in 1959 for his supporting role in Anatomy of a Murder.
+Scott was nominated again in 1961, but refused the award, stating his belief that competition among actors demeaned the profession.
 It was an ongoing struggle between the Academy and Scott.
 Scott is best known for his film portrayal of General George S. Patton.
 He worked until his death in 1999.

 George C. Scott was born on October 18, 1927, in a small Virginia town in the Appalachian Mountains.
 At the age of 2, Scott's family moved to Detroit, Michigan, where his father took a job at an automobile plant.
 His mother, a poet, died when he was 8.

-In 1945, Scott joined the Marines and was posted to Arlington National Cemetery.
+Shortly before the end of World War II, in 1945, Scott joined the Marines.
+After completing bootcamp, he was stationed in Washington, D.C and where he often assigned to guard duty at Arlington National Cemetery.
 His subsequent four-year tour was marked with heavy drinking and a raft of nose-breaking barroom brawls.
 After being discharged from the military, he studied journalism under the G.I.
 Bill at the University of Missouri.
 While there, Scott auditioned for a role in a campus production of Terence Rattigan's play The Winslow Boy.
 He won the role, marking the beginning of his career in acting.

 Acting jobs did not come easy at first.
 In fact, it would be years before Scott landed his first big role: as the lead in the New York Shakespeare Festival's production of Richard III.
 His intense stage presence won acclaim by critics and would garner him a lifetime of notable roles on the stage, on television and in film.